gapotchenko/Gapotchenko.FX/README.md

 # Gapotchenko.FX
 .NET polyfill to the future.
 A versatile RAD (Rapid Application Development) framework for .NET platform.

-Gapotchenko.FX closes the gaps in original .NET design by providing the missing functionality that should have been there since long ago.
+Gapotchenko.FX closes the gaps in original .NET design by providing the missing functionality that should have been mainstream since long ago.

 This repository is in progress.
 Come back soon.